Can You Buy a House with an LLC and Rent It to Yourself?

 Consider buying a house as an LLC if you are worried about asset protection or privacy.
 However, you don’t have to start a whole sole proprietorship just to collect rent from yourself.

 To buy a house in your desired area, find a real estate professional through FastExpert.
-A quality Realtor can help you find a personal residence that you love and want to live in for several years.
+A quality Realtor can help you find a personal residence that you love and want to live in for several years, whether you choose to buy now or wait for a potential recession.
 They can also help you understand your tax burden as a homeowner and review opportunities to save on various expenses.

 If you are still unsure about forming your own LLC for asset protection, talk to a tax attorney.
 They might be able to offer alternative options that are better suited to your needs.